ghost-land/Nlib-API/README.md

     ```

 #### `GET api.nlib.cc/nx/full` or `GET api.nlib.cc/nx/all`
 Returns the full games database JSON.
-This is not recommended due to the large size of the response.
+This is NOT RECOMMENDED due to the large size of the response.

 - **Example**:
     ```json